I am able to travel to guilds and quilt shops to teach. Here are some of my classes. Do not hesitate to contact me here.

 This is a full day class.
 Students need to arrive with their fabrics already cut into strips (I have made a video tutorial to help prepare).

 This beginner’s class will help you understand how to navigate through the software and explore the block, fabric and quilt layout libraries.
 You will be able to design your own quilt (choosing your own blocks, sashing and borders) and basic pieced blocks.
 You will finally be able to start working on your personal projects and will no longer need to depend on books, magazines nor patterns.

-You must be computer literate and have a computer for the class with the EQ7 software.
+You must be computer literate and have a computer for the class with the EQ8 software.
 This is a full day class.
 (I can also teach the EQ6 and 7 softwares)

 Spend the day learning how to piece and quilt your blocks all at once.
 And if that’s not enough, how about making TWO table runners simultaneously!
 The class covers : the construction of the basic block, how to join blocks together and how to make a reversible binding.